-Further along, the authors calm do explain how to make your own vegan substitutes for some trendy foods.
+Further along, the authors explain how to make your own vegan substitutes for some trendy foods.
 Their vegan ricotta recipe is made with cashews, tofu, lemon, sugar, salt, and nutmeg, in a blender.
 Their vegan sausages are a vegetable loaf, which is delicious if you have fresh ingredients, featuring mushrooms, nuts, onion, and garlic.
 Their hollandaise sauce is also based on cashews.
 However, this cookbook does not reliably explain how to make each of the vegan “analogues” for every trendy food listed.
 In some recipes the authors tell you how to make “tofu feta” (chopped firm tofu with miso paste and seasonings) and in others they just tell you to buy “vegan cheddar.”
 Can you find it?
 They don't know.
 They seem to have chosen which meat and cheese analogues to teach you to make, and which to tell you to buy (and good lu-uck!), based on space in the book and probably which of their own recipes for these things have been most successful.

 Recipes are organized into breakfast dishes, salads, soups and stews, “handhelds” (sandwiches and other ways to wrap up veg in breads), main dishes (including bean-bread fritters), and desserts.
 A recipe for seasoning chopped nuts and mushrooms to make a vegan “chorizo” may be new and unique to this book, and is worth adding to your collection.
 Then there’s Cappuccino Chocolate Bark, a relatively simple chocolate candy, and a “caramel” made with ground dates…